 Burrows is currently an Associate Professor at the Centre for Dance Research (C-DaRE), Coventry University.

-Burrows and Fargion are managed by Jane Greenfield and the work is co-produced by PACT Zollverein Essen and Sadler's Wells Theatre London.
+Burrows and Fargion are co-produced by PACT Zollverein Essen and Sadler's Wells Theatre London.